-One solution would be for Fannie Mae (FNMA) and Freddie Mac to review samples of new loans for defects, and then offer more expensive pricing to lenders with error rates that exceed some benchmark, said Romano, a senior vice president at Genworth.
+One solution would be for Fannie Mae (FNMA:US) and Freddie Mac to review samples of new loans for defects, and then offer more expensive pricing to lenders with error rates that exceed some benchmark, said Romano, a senior vice president at Genworth.
 Fannie Mae, Freddie Mac and the FHFA are exploring various approaches to the issue, he said at the event in New York.

 Repurchase demands from Fannie Mae and Freddie Mac and increased efforts by private investors mean the costs to lenders aren’t close to subsiding, said Thomas Cronin, a managing director at Collingwood Group LLC, and Michael Lau, an executive vice president at Phoenix Capital Inc.

 A “secondary” wave of repurchases is set to hit regional banks and other smaller lenders as bigger banks target the companies they bought loans from after being forced to bear losses by the ultimate purchasers of the debt, said Brendan Keane, a senior vice president in the advisory and valuation group at CoreLogic Inc. His company works with firms both pursuing and defending against putbacks.

 To contact the reporter on this story: Jody Shenn in New York at email@example.com.